ShabbyGayBar/modern-um-thesis/lib.typ

 #import "pages/table-of-contents.typ": table-of-contents, list-of-images, list-of-tables, list-of-algorithms
 #import "utils/symbols.typ": *

-/// Typst thesis template for University of Macau
+/// All functions and variables to be used in the Typst thesis template for University of Macau.
 ///
-/// - doctype ():
-/// - date ():
-/// - lang ():
-/// - double-sided ():
-/// - print ():
-/// - info ():
-/// ->
+/// -> dictionary
 #let documentclass(
   /// Type of thesis
+  ///
   /// -> "doctor" | "master" | "bachelor"
   doctype: "doctor",
+  /// Date of submission
+  ///
   /// -> datetime
   date: datetime.today(),
   /// Language of the thesis
+  ///
   /// -> "en" | "zh" | "pt"
   lang: "en",
   /// Enable double-sided printing
+  ///
-  /// for Doctoral theses, double-sided printing is required (i.e. please set to true)
+  /// For Doctoral theses, double-sided printing is required (i.e. please set to true).
+  ///
-  /// for Master's and Bachelor's theses though, single-sided printing is strongly recommended, double-sided printing is still allowed
+  /// For Master's and Bachelor's theses though, single-sided printing is strongly recommended, but double-sided printing is still allowed.
+  ///
   /// -> bool
   double-sided: true,
   /// Add margins to binding side for printing
+  ///
+  /// In most cases, this should be set to true.
+  ///
   /// -> bool
   print: true,
+  /// Thesis information, including:
+  ///
+  /// `title-en`: Title of Thesis, *required*\
+  /// `title-zh`: 论文标题\
+  /// `title-pt`: Título da Tese\
+  /// `author-en`: Name of Author, *required*\
+  /// `author-zh`: 作者姓名\
+  /// `author-pt`: Nome do Autor\
+  /// `degree-en`: Degree Title, *required*\
+  /// `degree-zh`: 学位名称\
+  /// `degree-pt`: Doutorado\
+  /// `academic-unit-en`: Name of Academic Unit, *required*\
+  /// `academic-unit-zh`: 学术单位名称\
+  /// `academic-unit-pt`: Nome da Unidade Acadêmica\
+  /// `supervisor-en`: Name of Supervisor, *required*\
+  /// `supervisor-zh`: 导师姓名\
+  /// `supervisor-pt`: Nome do Supervisor\
+  /// `co_supervisor-en`: Name of Co-Supervisor\
+  /// `co_supervisor-zh`: 共同导师姓名\
+  /// `co_supervisor-pt`: Nome do Co-Supervisor\
+  /// `department-en`: Name of Department\
+  /// `department-zh`: 系名称\
+  /// `department-pt`: Nome do Departamento\
+  ///
+  /// Apart from all *required* entries above, if you choose a language other than "en", you must also provide translations for all *required* entries in that language.
+  ///
+  /// -> dictionary
   info: (:),
 ) = {
   if not ("doctor", "master", "bachelor").contains(doctype) {
     panic("Invalid document type.
 Please select one of the following document types: doctor, master, bachelor.")
   }
   if not ("en", "zh", "pt").contains(lang) {
     panic("Invalid language.
 Please select one of the following languages: en, zh, pt.")
   }

   return (
+    // Metadata
     doctype: doctype,
     date: date,
     lang: lang,